 For the three episodes (Fig. 9), the airborne measurements fall in the range of the median, Q75, or Q99 ensemble values, which shows that the both ensembles capture the real ash load.
 The range from the median to Q99 is smaller for the a posteriori ensemble than for the a priori ensemble: the ensemble dispersion is smaller using the a posteriori source term, though keeping it large enough.
-The median of the a posteriori ensemble generally fits the range of measured values, except that it is biased low on 17 May at 16 UTC.
+The median of the a posteriori ensemble performs best, except that it is biased low on 17 May at 16 UTC, but the median of the a priori ensemble is always biased low.
 Of course, further calibration based on different test cases should be done to validate these results.